Latest posts by Mark Spera (see all)

 How can I determine if my business is high search, low competition?

-Another way to gauge competitiveness is with a Google search.
+- Another way to gauge competitiveness is with a Google search in your Chrome browser.
+Open a new incognito window and simply search for the keyword you care about.
 See what the quality of the search results look like for queries your customer might be searching for.
 If the top 10 results reveal primarily NY Times articles, huge blogs, .gov and .edu websites, big industry publications and other really dense competition, it might be worth abandoning an SEO strategy for now.

-Growth Marketing Pro’s SEO tool, GrowthBar, has a competitiveness feature built right into it, so you can understand how difficult it will be to rank for a keyword.
+- Use an SEO tool.
+Growth Marketing Pro’s SEO tool, GrowthBar, has a competitiveness feature built right into it, so you can understand how difficult it will be to rank for a certain keyword.

-I love using this strategy so much, we built it into our SEO tool, GrowthBar.
+Like I said, this is so important, we built it into our SEO tool, GrowthBar.

-But you might be able to rank #1 for “car auctions in California,” which seems to have a lot of low competition search volume.
-And you may have even better luck with “car auctions in northern california.”
+But remember: search for a bunch of “long tail” terms as well.
+Sure, you might never rank #1 for “car auctions” but you might be able to rank #1 for “car auctions in California.”
+And you may have even better luck with “car auctions in northern California.”

 Try GrowthBar free…